Are you able to say “no” when asked to take on a new role, new project, or other requests for a big chunk of your time?

 Being crystal clear about your commitments and your alignment to those commitments is a critical piece of the equation.
 Offering opportunities that come your way to other people or team members could be mutually beneficial.

-What I have learned from some of the most effective leaders, is that the more methodical you are about what consumes your 168 hours a week, the more impactful you will be.
+What I’ve learned from some of the most effective leaders is that the more methodical you are about what consumes your 168 hours a week, the more impactful you will be.
 Becoming hyper-aware of how you spend your time can be an active catalyst towards your goals.